Neuroarchitecture and Feng Shui: the overlap of an ancient art and an emerging science

 Neuroarchitecture is the study of how our built/created environments affect us neurologically and physiologically.

-As you can see, there is overlap in the two, though one is backed up via “science” and one is rooted in “spirituality” or “energy”.
+It feels to me like there is overlap in the two, with one backed up by research and one rooted in energetics.

-Empirical evidence is mounting that our surroundings really do have either a positive or negative affect on us beyond the obviousness of infectious diseases through toxic air, compromised water, lead paint, and the like (I’ve linked several of the studies that I read down below this article).
+Empirical evidence is mounting that our surroundings really do have either a positive or negative affect on us beyond the obviousness of infectious diseases through toxic air, compromised water, lead paint, and the like.
+I’ve linked several of the studies that I read below this article.

-The aesthetics of a place can, quite literally, neurologically and physiologically affect us.
+The research is clear: the aesthetics of a place can, quite literally, neurologically and physiologically affect us.

 Biophilic design is the incorporation of natural elements into our spaces, such as potted plants, natural light, views of the natural world, and fractal-like patterns (repeating at scale, which occurs often in nature).